Proposed Hospital Expansion FAQs

 If the bond passes, can those property taxes be credited against NHHS medical bills?

-- YES.
-Pend Oreille County Public Hospital District #1 taxpayers may apply for up to $500/year in credits towards NHHS medical bills based on property taxes paid for the bond during the same year.
+• YES.
+Pend Oreille County Public Hospital District #1 residents may apply for up to $750/year in credits annually towards NHHS medical services and Seeber’s Pharmacy prescription drugs based on property taxes paid for the bond during the same year.